LLNL/SAFIRE/README.md

 ### Run a fault-injection experiment using SAFIRE and the single-fault model library

 The FI library we provide needs a dynamic instruction count to pool a random instruction to inject fault.
-For that, the library reads the dynamic target instruction counter for the file `fi-inscount.txt'.
+For that, the library reads the dynamic target instruction counter for the file `fi-inscount.txt`.
 If the file is missing, our library implementation performs a boostrap run that does the counting without injecting faults.
 There are different example libraries depending on the whether targeting serial, multi-threaded, or multi-process (experimental) execution.
 The format of the file `fi-inscount.txt` for multi-threaded execution is:
 ```
 thread=X, fi_index=N